aave/aip/content/aips/FREEZE-BUSD-V2-ETH.md

 ## Simple Summary

-This AIP  proposes to freeze the BUSD reserve on the Aave V2 Ethereum market
+This AIP proposes to freeze the BUSD reserve on the Aave V2 Ethereum pool

 ## Motivation